-Being able to effectively prioritize your project tasks and meet project goals is a deal-breaker in project management.
+Being able to effectively prioritize tasks and meet project goals is a deal-breaker in project management.
 Are you falling prey to the ‘ASAP’ trap?

 We are all familiar with the story “The Boy Who Cried, Wolf.”
 If you are not, here is the cliff notes version: